Natural Reweighted Wake-Sleep: Hyperparameter tuning

 \subsection{K-step}

-Once obtained the best combination of hyperparameters for the Natural Wake-Sleep Optimizer, we explore the possibility to compute the Fisher only every K-steps and thus speed up the computational time of the algorithm.
+Once found the best combination of hyperparameters for the Natural Wake-Sleep optimizer, we explore the possibility to compute the FIM only every K-steps and thus speed up the computational time of the algorithm.
 In Fig.~\ref{fig:kstep2} we see the changes in the loss on the validation set for MNIST for a fixed learning rate and damping factor.
-We observe that for a K-steps the algorithm speeds up significantly, but looses stability at very high values, which is most noticeable in the case of $K=1000$ steps, and to a lesser degree for $K=500$.
+We observe that for a K-steps the algorithm speeds up significantly, but loses stability at very high values, which is most noticeable in the case of $K=1000$ steps, and to a lesser degree for $K=500$.
 Consequently we can use a K-step in the range of $[1,100]$ without noticeable impact on the performance of the algorithm.
-In our experiments we used $K=50$ or $K=100$.
+In our experiments we used $K=50$ or $K=100$, keeping in mind that the 3by3 dataset is very simplistic and might not generalize well to other datasets.

+However, the analysis we did thus far on $K$-step was mainly focused on the short term effects.
+To thoroughly explore the effects of the K-step, we analyze the convergence of the NRWS on the FashionMNIST dataset, we fix learning rate $0.001$ and damping factor $0.1$ while varying K. In Figure \ref{fig:varyK} we can see that clearly $K=100000$ is pushing the algorithm too far, as it breaks down on both the train and test curves.
+All-in-all we notice that most of the curves converge to the same minimum, contrary to what we might have expected from the previous experiment.
+However there is a significant difference in the time an epoch takes in Table \ref{tab:varyK}.

+Furthermore we can notice a slight advantage in the test curve for $K=100$, which hints at keeping the $K$ value as low as possible might still bring some advantage.
+We conclude that for more complex image datasets, such as FashionMNIST and TFD, $K$ values in the range of $100-1000$ are the most preferable, which are acceptable from a speed and final convergence perspective.
+The fact that we can keep the FIM unchanged for so many steps is somewhat surprising and might hint to the fact that for some datasets the metric on the manifold is varying slowly from point to point.